OfficeDev/office-js-docs-pr/reference/shared/richapiobject.set.md

-# Rich API object set method
+# object.set method
-Sets multiple properties of an object at once by passing either another object of the same type or a JavaScript object with properties that are structured isomorphically to the properties of the object on which the method is called.
+Sets multiple properties of an object at once by passing either another object of the same Office type or a JavaScript object with properties that are structured isomorphically to the properties of the object on which the method is called.

+> Note: This method is implemented only on the objects of the host-specific Office JavaScript APIs, such as the Word or Excel JavaScript APIs.
+The method is not supported on the Common APIs.
+For more information about the distinction, see [JavaScript API for Office](https://dev.office.com/reference/add-ins/javascript-api-for-office)

 ## Method Details